 The Court also asserted that an image that might attract a child is not enough reason to ban it from a beer container.
 That’s because there are already laws prohibiting the sale of alcohol to anyone under the age of 21.

 Attempts to control labels for alcoholic beverages are more restrictive than even those for comic books.
 This may reflect a neo-prohibitionist impulse of many officials in state ABC agencies.

 National Prohibition was repealed in 1933.
-Yet today over one-third of the counties in Alabama are dry.
+Yet today over one-third of the counties in the state are dry.

-Earlier, the Connecticut Liquor Control Division prohibited the sale of “Seriously Bad Elf” in that state.
+Earlier, the CT Liquor Control Division prohibited the sale of “Seriously Bad Elf” in that state.
 The elf has a slingshot shooting Christmas tree ornaments at Santa’s sleigh far away in the sky.
-The Liquor Control Division contended that any image of Santa Claus on a label is illegal.
+The Division contended that any image of Santa Claus on a label is illegal.
 That’s because it could cause children to want to buy it.

 The year before, the Division approved the sale of “Santa’s Butt” beer.
 Did Liquor Control think that children wouldn’t recognize Santa’s rear?
 Presumably the company would have had no difficulty had it stuck with its original idea.
 That was showing the elf roasting a reindeer on a spit without any image of Santa.